glaszig/soundmanager-rails/README.md

 - This gem uses the cross-domain enabled flash files distributed with sm2 by default to make integration with external asset hosts easy.
 Thanks to [@liufengyun](https://github.com/liufengyun) for testing this.

 - The soundmanager vendor files have been patched to support rails' assets pipeline.
 See the [`soundmanager.patch`](https://github.com/glaszig/soundmanager-rails/blob/master/soundmanager.patch) file.
-I plan trying to get this merged upstream.
+You can use this patch elsewhere via `patch -p 0 < soundmanager.patch`.
+I plan getting this merged upstream.

 ## Contributing